CLIPPER RACE BLOG 1: Reef Beginnings by Marlow Ambassador, Simon Du Bois

 Reef 1 taken, we are still crashing up and down the waves and now the rain joins the party.
 Have you had your shower yet?
 Mother Nature must have thought we were a smelly bunch because we probably had over 20 showers on that watch.
 Time to put down that overpowered Yankee 1.
 Helmet and knee pads on, I knew this was going to be life at the extreme.

 Those were definitely the 20 longest minutes of our race so far.
 All watch was on the front deck fighting the elements and pulling down this big sail.
 Wave after wave we were pulling that sail down inch by inch.
-Ended up breaking two nails on that manoeuvre.
+Ended up breaking two nails on that maneuver.

 The rest of the watch was a breeze.
 NOT!
 Three other evolutions before we saw the light at the end of the tunnel.
 Some sunlight coming out of the clouds.
 The new watch came on deck with some desperately needed food which seemed a bit salty.
 But that might just be the remaining sea water dripping down our faces.